harishkarthiktk/publicUtilities/README.md

 ---

 ## Planned Functional Features
 - **Select and Download Multiple Files as a ZIP**
 - **Unzip Uploaded ZIP Archives Automatically**
 - **QR Code for easy access from mobile devices**
 - **Auto-delete old files** (based on file age or max count)
+- **Pagination** of the list when the files and folders in the served folder becomes lot.
+- **Search** functionality of quickly finding the file/path being searched in the entire listing.

 ---